-We suggest that our woodburning hearth products be installed and serviced by professionals who are certified in the U.S. by the National Fireplace Institute® (NFI) as NFI Woodburning Specialists or who are certified in Canada by Wood Energy Technical
+We suggest that our woodburning hearth products be installed and serviced by professionals who are certified in the United States by the National Fireplace Institute® (NFI) as NFI Woodburning Specialists.

 If this wood heater is not properly installed, a house fire may result.
 To reduce the risk of fire follow all instructions, cautions, and safety notices contained in this manual.